-- The leak is on internal pipe work or fittings, including underneath the property. - You have been negligent in identifying the leak and seeking its repair (if you should have known about it and repaired it sooner). - The leak was caused by a third party. - You have previously received a leakage allowance on the same supply.
+- The leak is on internal pipe work or fittings. - You have been negligent in identifying the leak and seeking its repair (if you should have known about it and repaired it sooner). - The leak was caused by a third party.

+• You have previously received a leakage allowance on the same supply.
 Our policy is to offer one leakage allowance per customer per property.